Women's Health Series: Thalassaemia (8)

 Thalassaemia Major cannot produce enough haemoglobin within their

 blood cells.
 When there is not enough oxygen in the blood we

 become anaemic.
 Thalassaemia Major is not contagious or infectious.

 If you are concerned that

-the local hospital for a test.
+you to the local hospital for a test.
 A simple blood test tells you

 whether you have inherited the Thalassaemia Trait.